Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

     Build_project.m

 Prerequites:
-- You are in a Windows environment (other OS untested, must work or not)
+- You are in a Windows environment (virtual or not)
-- Matlab or GNU Octave are installed
+- Matlab or [GNU Octave](https://octave.org/) are correctly installed
 - **/Working_toolchain_MVS/roms/** -> contains all C roms and P rom of Sengoku 2, MAME compatible version.
 - **/Working_toolchain_NGCD/NGCD_track_1_files/** -> contains all .SPR and .PRG files extracted from Sengoku 2, Neo Geo SD loader compatible version.
 - **/Working_toolchain_NGCD/NGCD_track_1_binary/** -> contains the binary (.bin) of track 1 from Sengoku 2 Neo Neo CD, Neo Geo SD loader compatible version.
 It must be named **Sengoku2_Track_01.bin** (mandatory).